willgeary/willgeary.github.io/_posts/2016-05-19-causes-of-death-in-new-york.markdown

 Let's see what this data tells us about health and death in New York City.

 **A few data requests for the DOHMH:**

 * DATE: Please include the dates of each death, rather than simply the year.
-*HOSPITAL: Please include the address of the hospital where each individual passed away or was taken.
-*AGE: Please include the age of individual at their time of birth.
+* AGE: Please include the age of individual at their time of birth.

-With data requested above, we may be able to better understand the geography of health in New York City.

 Below, let's use Python and several of its popular libraries to load, clean and explore the data.